Determining the Value of Your Intellectual Property

 Determining the value of intellectual property can be a challenging process, but obtaining a valuation can result in significant benefits for your business.
 Following the valuation models described above to break down the process into simple steps, and establishing a clear purpose and audience for the valuation, can make valuation manageable.

-An accurate estimate of the worth of your intellectual property can guide your business decisions and determine a course of action to take with the assets in your possession which will be most profitable for you.
+An accurate estimate of the worth of your intellectual property can guide your business decisions and help you determine a course of action to take with the assets in your possession which will be most profitable for you.
+If that course of action is monetization, also see our resource on how to monetize intellectual property.